Pandemic Chronicles #5: Sports-inspired nostalgia

 Anyway, I did the 90-minute drive to check it out.
 When I arrived, I could scarcely believe my eyes.
 The sale — offering some 250,000 used books(!) — was held in a huge tent that covered a big stretch of a mall parking lot.
 I spent just about every bit of spare change I had to my name.
 I filled several bags of books, and a few days later I would return to buy even more.
 Though I felt too silly to call it as such, this marked for me the beginning of a personal library.

 Apparently some form of this book sale survives to this day.
 Hopefully others are deriving the same pleasure of visiting it and loading up on great discoveries.
 Maybe, like me, it will fuel a lifelong devotion.

 So the Chicago Bears are playing the Green Bay Packers on Monday Night Football tonight.
 This inevitably means that I’ll have at least one or two memories about my favorite sports team of all time, the 1985 Chicago Bears.
-And today, those memories come with an acknowledgement of their cost.

 Across the nation, but especially in the Chicagoland area, a large cohort of middle aged men (and some women, too!) carry with them a fierce, nostalgic devotion to a football team that has etched a permanent place in their hearts and minds.
 That devotion can be activated in a millisecond, whenever names like “Payton,” “McMahon,” “Ditka,” “Singletary,” “Danimal,” “Mongo,” or “The Fridge” are uttered, or when a sports broadcast plays a snippet of a very bad rap video, “The Super Bowl Shuffle.”